 - In the whole biosphere, the most abundant protein is Ribulose bisphosphate Carboxylase-Oxygenase (RuBisCO)

-- Examples of some important hormones- Trypsin –enzyme, insulin – a hormone, antibody – fight infectious agents.
+- Examples of some important hormones- Trypsin –an enzyme, insulin – a hormone, antibody – which fights infectious agents.

 - On the basis of the complexity of structure, the proteins can have primary secondary, tertiary, and quaternary structures.

 - The name of primary is based on the positional sequence of amino acids.

 proteins are important for structure, they play a vital role in metabolic reactions in the form of enzymes.
 DNA synthesis is regulated by proteins in the form of enzymes.

 - It helps in the transportation of nutrients across the cell membrane.

 - Some are helpful in the movement of muscles, e.g. myosin and actin.

 - maintains pH balance, and regulation of the volume of body fluids.

 - helps in blood clotting, immunity, and antibodies.